optimistic-updt/portofolio_website/README.md

 ## To Do or Improve

 - adding navigation arrow and active tab, progress bar
+- About Sectiom, ease transition be text block
 - about section styling
 - Insta gallery
 - animation